SAGIRIxr/SCP-Seedbox-Installer/README.md

 # SCP-Seedbox-Installer

-This script is designed to automate the installation and configuration of a dedicated seedbox with `qbittorrent-nox` on a Debian-based system.
-It installs essential packages, configures `qBittorrent`, and sets up your environment for efficient torrenting.
+This script is designed to automate the installation and configuration of a dedicated seedbox with `qbittorrent-nox` on a Debian-based system, specifically when using the Netcup SCP control panel to install an image.

 ## Features